sparkfabrik/company-playbook/content/recipes/configure-local-environment.md

 ## Executing commands inside the containers

 You might want to execute commands from a shell inside the containers, in order to do so, an interactive shell must be opened on the desired container, then you can have access to commands like drush, or other CLI utilities.
-We've set up a wrapper that allows a concise syntax for executing commands in container: @bin/e@ (in the root of the "dockerized" project)
+We've set up a wrapper that allows a concise syntax for executing commands in container: `bin/e` (in the root of the "dockerized" project)
 The bin/e command refers to the codebase root as a base path.

-To make life even more easy, some aliases for @bin/e@ commands have been created.
-The aliases can be generated with @config/scripts/gen-aliases.sh@ (a .dist/template file ) which can then be "sourced":
+To make life even more easy, some aliases for `bin/e` commands have been created.
+The aliases can be generated with `config/scripts/gen-aliases.sh` (a .dist/template file ) which can then be "sourced":
 - Aliases generation: config/scripts/gen-aliases.sh
-- Import new aliases without having to log-in again @source .aliases@
+- Import new aliases without having to log-in again `source .aliases`

 ## New php syntax checking tools